Cabo de Gata-Níjar Natural Park: Various other

-There are a number of smaller towns and villages in the Parque Natural de Cabo de Gata that are worth mentioning and each with its own charm and historical or ethnological importance.
-Campohermoso, Fernán Pérez, Isleta del Moro, Los Escullos, Pozo de los Frailes, and San Isidro are just some of them.
-Isleta del Moro and Los Escullos are particularly interesting as they are along the coast and have some stunning, if not smaller beaches.
-There is a network of footpaths (senderos) that connect all the seaside towns and pueblos.
+There are several smaller towns and villages in the Parque Natural de Cabo de Gata, for example, Campohermoso, Fernán Pérez, Isleta del Moro, Los Escullos, Pozo de los Frailes, and San Isidro.

 Flora

-There are more than 1,000 plants recorded in the reserve, some of which are endemic to the Parque Natural de Cabo de Gata and some of which have become symbols of the natural park.
-The Natural Park of Cabo de Gata presents special weather conditions, which permit the plants taking advantages of the rain.
+There are more than 1,000 plants recorded in the reserve, some of which are endemic to the Parque Natural de Cabo de Gata and have become symbols of the natural park.
+The Natural Park of Cabo de Gata presents special weather conditions, which permit the plants to take advantage of the rain.
 These plants are very diverse, surviving the weather and adapting to the characteristics of the ground.

 European fan palm

 The European fan palm (Chamaerops humilis) is a shrub-like clumping palm, with several stems growing from a single base.
-It is the only palm species native to continental Europe and is mainly found in southwestern Europe (Spain, Portugal, Italy, Malta and certain locations on the Mediterranean coast of France) and northwest Africa (Morocco, Algeria, Tunisia).
-Europe's only native palm, supplements the meagre groundwater supplies with dew and airborne moisture.
+It is the only palm species native to continental Europe and is mainly found in southwestern Europe (Spain, Portugal, Italy, Malta, and certain locations on the Mediterranean coast of France) and northwestern Africa (Morocco, Algeria, Tunisia).
+Europe's only native palm supplements the meagre groundwater supplies with dew and airborne moisture.

 Agave americana (Pita)

-One of the most familiar plant species in the natural park is Agave (Pita) Americana, a native of tropical America and Mexico.
+One of the most familiar plant species in the natural park is Agave americana, or pita, a native of tropical America and Mexico.
 Common names include century plant, maguey (in Mexico), or American aloe (it is not, however, closely related to the genus Aloe).
 The name "century plant" refers to the long time the plant takes to flower.
 The number of years before flowering occurs depends on the vigor of the individual plant, the richness of the soil, and the climate; during these years the plant is storing in its fleshy leaves the nutrients required for the effort of flowering.

 Dragoncillo del Cabo

 Some of the plants endemic to the Parque Natural de Cabo de Gata include the pink snapdragon (Antirrhinum charidemi), known to the locals as the Dragoncillo del Cabo.
-This endemic plant is called as the Dragoncillo del Cabo because its flower are pink with dark veins.
-It grows in rock cracks, rocky slopes and volcanic slopes near the sea.
+This endemic plant is called the Dragoncillo del Cabo because its flowers are pink with dark veins.
+It grows in rock cracks, rocky slopes, and volcanic slopes near the sea.

 Other plants

 Iberia's largest population of jujube (Ziziphus zizyphus), a thorny shrub, populates the steppe and is known locally as Azofeifa.
-The scrubland is composed of olive trees (Olea europaea), mastic (Pistacia lentiscus), Kermes oaks (Quercus coccifera), esparto grass (Stipa tenacissima), thyme (Thymus) and rosemary (Rosmarinus officinalis).
+The scrubland is composed of olive trees (Olea europaea), mastic (Pistacia lentiscus), Kermes oaks (Quercus coccifera), esparto grass (Stipa tenacissima), thyme (Thymus), and rosemary (Rosmarinus officinalis).

-Around the salt flats are colonies of saltworts, common reeds (Phragmites australis) and the glasswort (Salicornia fruticosa).
+Around the salt flats are colonies of saltwort, common reeds (Phragmites australis), and glasswort (Salicornia fruticosa).
 In the coastal waters are extensive beds of seagrass (Posidonia oceanica), which is endemic to the Mediterranean, and 260 species of seaweed.